saravanan12153/course-notes/week1/day2/assignment/README.md

 ### Normal Mode

 1. Create an array of all of the students in our class.
-Assign it to a variable named "class".
+Assign it to a variable named "our_class".
 2. Find all the students whose first name is less than 5 characters
 3. Turn a sentence into an Array, and select the words that are four characters long.
 Here's your sentence: `sentence = "Ruby is actually kind of fun once you get used to it."`
 4. Create an array of movies with budgets of less than 100 and another array of movies that starred Leonard DiCaprio.